rkchoudhury/react-native-research/src/spriteImage/README.md

 # App Optimisation - Image optimisation technique evalution

+- Explore following things for image optimisation,
+    1. Alternative image extension of png.
+    2. Different compression mechanisim for png.
+    3. iconography

 ## Alternative image extension of png:
 - SVG
     - Useful for icons, logos, and simple graphics
     - Can be scaled to any size without losing quality
     - React Native does not natively support SVG.
-Use libraries like react-native-svg to display SVG images
+Use libraries like [react-native-svg](https://github.com/software-mansion/react-native-svg) to display SVG images

 - WebP
     - Smaller file size compared to PNG and JPEG.
     - Reduces file sizes while maintaining high image quality
     - But WebP is being supported iOS 14 & later.
-    - We might have to use some external library - react-native-webp-format
+    - We might have to use some external library - [react-native-webp-format](https://www.npmjs.com/package/react-native-webp-format)
-    - Reduce React Native application size with WebP image format - Link
+    - Reduce React Native application size with WebP image format - [Link](https://aleksefo.medium.com/reduce-react-native-application-size-with-webp-image-format-41bdd767a7ac)

 - JPEG
     - it's ideal for photographic images or complex images with many colors